 The SLCC has helped me develop my career while staying focused on two of the things I enjoy most about working life – helping other people, and supporting fast and fair resolution of problems and complaints.

 I have worked as a complaints investigator in the legal sector in both England and Scotland, and was looking for the next step in my career within the SLCC.
 I enjoyed the detailed work of investigating complaints, but my main motivation was always getting an outcome for the parties.
-I realised that this was often as much about customer service, building trust, and driving an efficient process as it was about the actual detail of the case.
+This was often as much about customer service, building trust, and driving an efficient process as it was about the actual detail of the case.

-When the opportunity arose to manage the Investigation Support Team I knew it was a role I would enjoy.
-Working as part of a great team we help and support hundreds of people a week – both complainers and lawyers can find the complaints process stressful and complicated, and as a team we enjoy trying to explain things clearly and provide reassurance that the system is independent and fair.
-The team is also responsible for driving many aspects of the process to ensure it is as efficient as possible – dealing with email and correspondence, and ensuring our case management system is up to date so files are in order.
-Working in this way means we can produce accurate reporting data, and assess incoming complaints to ensure certain criteria are met and that we have the information and permissions we need.
+Managing the Case Support Team is a role I really enjoy.
+We help and support hundreds of people a week – both the people who complain to us and lawyers can find the complaints process stressful and complicated.
+As a team we always try to explain things clearly and provide reassurance that the system is independent and fair.
+The team is also responsible for driving many aspects of the process to ensure it is as efficient as possible– dealing with all incoming queries and ensuring our case management system is up to date.
+Working in this way means we can produce accurate reporting data, and assess incoming complaints to ensure certain criteria are met and ensure we have the information and permissions we need to proceed.

 The work is varied, fast paced, and there are opportunities for me and members of the team to get involved in projects, and to use the knowledge we gain from speaking to users of our service to help improve the overall work of the organisation.